What happens to your recycling and rubbish

 Food and garden waste from your green bins

-We put your garden and food waste through an intensive fast-composting process, and sell the resulting soil conditioner for local agriculture.
+Garden and food waste is put through an intensive fast-composting process, and the resulting soil conditioner is sold for local agriculture.
 You can collect some free of charge to use on your garden.

 Non-recyclable rubbish from your black bins